maratdev0210/ticket-selling-platform/README.md

 - **color** sets the seat's color of a seat block
 - **circles** is the array containg the location of each seat

+## Managing Seats

+The seats are managed using the `Zustand` library which serves the purpose of globally managing the state.

+`useSelectedSeats`

+- **selectedSeats** -> current state access
+- **setSelectedSeats** -> add new seats to current state
+- **resetSelectedSeats** -> reset the current state

+This hook is called each time we have to access the current state of the program.
+In particular, `useSelectedSeats` is implemented inside Seat update component and inside the UI of showing the selected seats to the user.